-- Participants in summer programs that conclude within two weeks of the close of spring semester will be scheduled in their study abroad course for the second-half spring semester term.
+Participants in summer programs that depart within two weeks of the close of spring semester will be scheduled in their study abroad course for the second-half spring semester term.

-- Participants in summer programs that do not conclude within two weeks of the close of spring semester - "true summer" will be enrolled in INT 310 for 0 credit hours for the second-half spring semester term, when their class will begin meeting.
+Participants in summer programs that do not depart within two weeks of the close of spring semester - "true summer" will be enrolled in INT 310 for 0 credit hours for the second-half spring semester term, when their class will begin meeting.
 Additionally, participants in "true summer" programs will enroll in the content course for the summer session that most closely matches the dates of the program abroad.
-Enrollment in both of these ensures compliance with state and federal regulations and allows release of MSU program billing and support funds through federal aid or scholarships.
+Enrollment in both of these ensures compliance with state and federal regulations and allows release of Murray State program billing and support funds through federal aid or scholarships.

-IBS/IPAI Program Scheduling.
-Students participating in these programs will register for classes at MSU under the MSU faculty they were recruited by for the program.
+Students participating in these programs will register for classes at Murray State under the Murray State faculty they were recruited by for the program.

 It is the responsibility of the participant to understand prior to studying abroad how the course(s) they wish to take will figure into graduation requirements.
 Credit is not automatic.
-Students must follow the appropriate procedure for their program as detailed at murraystate. edu/studyabroadprocedures.
+Students must follow the appropriate procedure for their program as detailed on this page.
 Students who do not obtain credit approval prior to the start of the program may be rejected or expelled from a program and/or fail to receive academic credit upon return.

 Students who take courses abroad that have not been pre-approved are not guaranteed credit upon return.
-Students should make sure they do not enroll in courses on their education abroad program that will count for courses at MSU that have already been completed.
-If a course is transferred back to substitute for an MSU course that was already completed, MSU’s repeat policy will be followed.
+Students should make sure they do not enroll in courses on their education abroad program that will count for courses at Murray State that have already been completed.
+If a course is transferred back to substitute for a Murray State course that was already completed, Murray State's repeat policy will be followed.

 Course approval and registration must be completed prior to student orientation and program departure in order to receive credit for the program.
 Courses will not be created or re-created for a student after a program has been completed.

-It is vital that participants in all study abroad programs understand prior to studying abroad how the courses they wish to take will transfer back to MSU and figure into graduation requirements.
+It is vital that participants in all study abroad programs understand prior to studying abroad how the courses they wish to take will transfer back to Murray State and figure into graduation requirements.

-KIIS & CCSA Courses.
-Course approvals are listed on the program descriptions in the MSU Horizons system.
-It is the responsibility of the participant to ensure enrollment with KIIS or CCSA in WKU courses that will transfer back to MSU as courses that have not already been taken at MSU.
-If a course is transferred back as an MSU course that was already complete, the MSU repeat policy will be followed.
+Course approvals are listed on the program descriptions in the Murray State Via system.
+It is the responsibility of the participant to ensure enrollment with KIIS or CCSA in WKU courses that will transfer back to Murray State as courses that have not already been taken at Murray State.
+If a course is transferred back as a Murray State course that was already complete, the Murray State repeat policy will be followed.
 Students participating in a course that has not yet been approved or for which the student seeks alternate approval must complete an Anticipated Evaluation of Credit (AEC) form with their advisor in order to receive full course approval.
 The AEC approval process must be completed prior to student orientation and program departure in order to receive credit for the program.
 Students who do not seek appropriate credit may be expelled from the program and/or fail to receive academic credit upon return.
-A WKU transcript will be sent to MSU at the close of the program to be configured into the MSU gpa and accounted for on the MSU transcript.
+A WKU transcript will be sent to Murray State at the close of the program to be configured into the Murray State GPA and accounted for on the Murray State transcript.

-All grades received from foreign or domestic institutions on behalf of MSU students who earn college credit will be calculated into the MSU cumulative grade point average (GPA).
-If letter grades are received, these will be configured into the MSU GPA.
+All grades received from foreign or domestic institutions on behalf of Murray State students who earn college credit will be calculated into the Murray State cumulative grade point average (GPA).
+If letter grades are received, these will be configured into the Murray State GPA.
 In order to receive pass/fail credit for education abroad courses, the transferring institution must send the grade report in the form of pass/fail without letter grades.

 Education abroad grades are received directly from program providers and institutions abroad and cannot be reported by the participant.
 Grades will be issued via paper and mailed by the institution reporting the grades.
-The academic calendars of education abroad programs do not traditionally match the MSU academic calendar.
-As such, grades are often received after the following semester has begun at MSU.
+The academic calendars of education abroad programs do not traditionally match the Murray State academic calendar.
+As such, grades are often received after the following semester has begun at Murray State.

-Until the student's transcript arrives the student's MSU status may not show satisfactory academic progress.
+Until the student's transcript arrives the student's Murray State status may not show satisfactory academic progress.
 As a result, Federal Financial Aid and Scholarships may be held until the transcript is received and grades/credit posted to the academic record.
-This does not mean that these funds will be revoked by MSU, but until a transcript is received that confirms satisfactory academic progress (SAP) satisfactory academic progress has been met, funds will not be available for use.
+This does not mean that these funds will be revoked by Murray State, but until a transcript is received that confirms satisfactory academic progress (SAP) satisfactory academic progress has been met, funds will not be available for use.

 If a participant wishes to appeal a grade, this appeal must take place with the program provider and faculty member who issued the grade.
-MSU cannot change grades issued by another institution.
-For MSU issued grades, refer to the MSU policy on grade appeals.
+Murray State cannot change grades issued by another institution.
+For Murray State issued grades, refer to the Murray State policy on grade appeals.

 Exchange Program Fee

-Exchange program students will be billed at MSU for the applicable exchange program fees.
-The Horizons program description details which fees will be charged at MSU.
-Full-time semester tuition is charged at MSU at the rate normally applied based on classification and residency.
-Additional charges for MSU web classes taken while on the exchange program will apply.
+Exchange program students will be billed at Murray State for the applicable exchange program fees.
+The Via program description details which fees will be charged at Murray State.
+Full-time semester tuition is charged at Murray State at the rate normally applied based on classification and residency.
+Additional charges for Murray State web classes taken while on the exchange program will apply.
 Additional fees may or may not include room, board, excursion fees, visa fees, and other exchange program charges.
 When a program fee is not charged to a student account or does not include room and board, these expenses will be paid by the participant on-site.

-Students will be billed to their MSU account for the Signature program fee.
-MSU billing can be set up on a payment plan through the MSU Bursar's Office.
+Students will be billed to their Murray State account for the Signature program fee.
+Murray State billing can be set up on a payment plan through the Murray State Bursar's Office.
 Setting this up through myGate is the participant's responsibility.
 Billing is not applied to a participant account until the participant registers for the education abroad class.
 It is possible that class registration will take place after bills have been sent out by the Bursar's Office.
 It is the student's responsibility to check their myGate account and make payments on time for their program.
-Billing timelines are set by the Bursars’s Office and follow this schedule.
+Billing timelines are set by the Bursar's Office and follow this schedule.